IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 ## Environment Variables: Crucial for Local & Deployed Apps

-This project relies heavily on environment variables for configuration. **Incorrectly configured environment variables in your BUILD ENVIRONMENT (Google Cloud Build for prototypes) are the most common cause of build failures (like "missing `app-build-manifest.json`") and runtime errors (like "client-side exception", "Stripe checkout session missing", or "Firebase is blocking Next").**
+This project relies heavily on environment variables for configuration. **Incorrectly configured environment variables in your BUILD ENVIRONMENT (Google Cloud Build for prototypes) are the most common cause of build failures (like "missing `app-build-manifest.json`" or "Firebase is blocking Next") and runtime errors (like "client-side exception", "Stripe checkout session missing").**

 ### For Local Development: `.env.local` File (Project Root)